The more detailed your content calendar, the faster you'll abandon it.

 Step 9: Review and Adjust Weekly

-If you're serious about data-driven adjustments, our guide to social media analytics covers exactly which metrics matter and which are noise.
+Our guide to social media analytics covers which metrics matter and which are noise.

 The 80/20 of Content Calendars

-If all of this feels like a lot, here's the distilled version:
+If all of this feels like a lot, here's the whole system in six lines:

 - Pick 3 content pillars